oauth2-proxy/oauth2-proxy/README.md

-    -github-org="": restrict logins to members of this organisation -github-team="": restrict logins to members of any of these teams (slug), separated by a comma -github-repo="": restrict logins to collaborators of these repos, separated by a comma -github-owner-token="": owner token that has access to check collaborators of github-repo
+    -github-org="": restrict logins to members of this organisation -github-team="": restrict logins to members of any of these teams (slug), separated by a comma -github-repos="": restrict logins to collaborators of these repos, separated by a comma -github-owner-token="": owner token that has access to check collaborators of github-repos

 If you are using GitHub enterprise, make sure you set the following to the appropriate url: